deatrich/doc-with-pandoc-markdown/setup-files.md

 ## Shell script: *generate-new-guide.sh* {#i-script}

-This shell script will generate a new document area where it copies all of the files described in this section, and creates the top-level markdown file.
+This shell script will generate a new document area where it copies all of the files described in this section, and creates the top-level Markdown file.

 Once you have obtained the files as described above, then you can use this script to set up your work area: